dubesar/DrishtiMini2019/documentation.md

 # PROJECT
- To develop a machine learning model which can classify gamma and hadron rays coming out of charged cosmic particles.
+To develop machine learning models that can classify cosmic particles into gamma and hadron rays.

 # OVERVIEW

 In this project we make use of the dataset collected through the Cherenkov Telescope array(CTA).With its ability to view the highest energy processes in the Universe,CTA is able to detect the gamma rays about 10 million times more energetic than visible light.
 Cherenkov gamma telescope observes high energy gamma rays, taking advantage of the radiation emitted by charged particles produced inside the electromagnetic showers initiated by the gammas, and developing in the atmosphere.
 This Cherenkov radiation  leaks through the